 Whether you’re writing a novel, a poem, or simply engaging in a casual conversation, the metaphors we use for the sea can help bring our language to life.

-Quiz: Which Sea Metaphor Represents Your Personality?
+Quiz: Which Sea Metaphors Represents Your Personality?

 Now that you’ve learned about these 30 metaphors, let’s have fun!
 Answer these questions to find out which sea metaphor fits your personality: